 Disadvantages of Leaching include:

-- The residual liquid waste produced from this process are highly acidic.
+- The residual liquid waste produced from this process is highly acidic.

 - The effluent from this process can also be toxic.

-- The efficiency of this process is dependant on temperature.
+- The efficiency of this process is dependent on temperature.

 Types of Leaching Processes in Metallurgy